 Strength, Intuition, Serendipity

 Labradorescence, also known as the schiller effect (from the German noun to sparkle or twinkle), is the phenomenon that creates the spectacular displays of color.
 Labradorescence is not a reflection on the surface of the stone, but a reflection of light hitting crystals with twinning surfaces inside the stones.
 Twinning surfaces within stones are errors in crystal growth.
 Light reflecting off of the different twinning surfaces give us the magical, dynamic rainbow color waves we love so much.
 Labradorite is said to be a stone of transformation and magic.
 It is said to clear, balance and protect the aura, as well as being an excellent stone for general protection.

 Positivity, Growth, Love

 A combination of multiple stones together is thought to bring all of the powers of each stone to the wearer.
 Each of these genuine stones are believed to benefit different aspects of your spirit and life, including self-growth, relationships, health and happiness.

 Clarity, Balance, Inner Healing

 Amethyst is the purple variety of quartz and is one of the world’s most popular gemstones.
-Funnily enough, this gemstone got its name from Koine Green word amethystos, which means ‘not intoxicated’ for it’s believed ability to protect its wearer from getting too drunk.
+Funnily enough, this gemstone got its name from Koine Greek word amethystos, which means ‘not intoxicated’ for it’s believed ability to protect its wearer from getting too drunk.
 It gets its violet color from impurities of iron called irradiation and occasionally from impurities in other transition metals along with the presence of trace elements.
 Amethyst is thought to be the stone of protection; believed to bring calm, balance, patience and peace to the wearer.